 A static spin-spiral in space can, via the Dzyaloshiksii-Moriya interaction lead to an effective polarisation; by exploiting the duality between electricity and magnetism in Maxwell’s equations, a complementary effect – Dynamical Multiferroicity – is possible.

 In dynamical multiferroicity, a magenetic moment results from electric dipoles with transverse (rotational) motion:

-In a paraelectric material where the polarisation is zero, induced magnetic signatures of dynamical multiferroicity may be present due to fluctuating electric dipoles.
-One type of material where this might occur is in quantum paraelectrics where quantum fluctuations prevent the appearance of ferroelectric order.
+Dynamical multiferroicity may be either externally induced, e.g.: by excitation with a circularly polarised laser, or inherent.
+This latter case may occur in a paraelectric material where the net polarisation is zero, but induced magnetic signatures of dynamical multiferroicity may be present due to transverse fluctuations of electric dipoles.
+Quantum paraelectrics, including strontium titanate, where quantum fluctuations prevent the appearance of ferroelectric order, are prime candidate materials.

 Other key papers: